 Unusual amber gemstone properties

 One of the most attractive features of natural amber is the ‘foreign bodies’ and inclusions that are contained within it.
-When it was formed, millions of years ago amber was a sticky, liquid resin which literally oozed out of trees engulfing anything which got in its path.
+When it was formed, millions of years ago amber was a sticky, liquid resin that oozed out of trees, engulfing anything that got in its path.
 Consequently, all manner of insects and seeds have been found inside nuggets of fossilised amber which have been perfectly preserved, providing zoologists and scientists with valuable insights and information from the Jurassic period and beyond.
 In fact, the idea of extracting DNA from insects preserved in raw amber stone is the premise on which the whole Jurassic Park film franchise is based!

-The most prized specimens of amber are always those containing insects, and in some rare cases small animals such as frogs and lizards which will always command a higher value.
-However, there is another effect called spangling, which is actually caused by small internal cracks that create a characteristic speckled appearance which we associate with good quality amber gemstones – due to its water content, amber is prone to drying out when exposed to heat or sun and this can lead to cracks.
+The most prized specimens of amber are those containing insects, and in some rare cases small animals such as frogs and lizards which will always command a higher value.
+However, there is another effect called spangling, which is actually caused by small internal cracks that create a characteristic speckled appearance.
+We associate this with good quality amber gemstones – due to its water content, amber is prone to drying out when exposed to heat or sun and this can lead to cracks.
 Heat treatment (when cloudy amber is heated in oil) is often used to intensify this potential ‘problem’, thereby making it a positive feature which is commonly known as Sun Spangled Amber.